dunamismax/bash/linux/ubuntu/_scripts/_template.md

 def install_pipx() -> bool:
-    """Ensure pipx is installed; install it using pip if missing.""" print_section("Installing pipx")
+    """Ensure pipx is installed for the user.""" print_section("Installing pipx")

+    # Check if pipx is available in PATH
     if check_command_available("pipx"):
         print_success("pipx is already installed.")
         return True